MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-outlook-profile.md

 # Office Customization Tool (OCT) 2016 Help: Outlook Profile

+**Applies to:** *Office Professional Plus 2016, Office Standard 2016*

 **Summary**: Customizes users' default Outlook profiles, which are the sets of values in the Windows registry that define user-specific information.

 An Outlook profile can contain multiple e-mail accounts.
 Users can have multiple Outlook profiles, but you can configure only one profile in the Setup customization file.